miosisoniii/IaC_for_bfx/README.md

 > Notice that in the `aws_instance` resource, that the `key_name` calls the above resource for the `key_pair` by name as:
 > `aws_key_pair.my_keypair.key_name`.
 This is because the syntax is as follows: `<PROVIDER>_<TYPE>.<NAME>.<ATTRIBUTE>.

+### Creating Terraform Instance from main.tf

+1. Initialize Terraform with `terraform innit`
+2. Apply the configuration with `terraform apply`

+### Installing R and Rstudio on the EC2 instance

+### Run Dockerized Python RNA-seq Pipeline
+In this case, I do not want to run an *actual* pipeline, because that would actually cost money.
+Waiting for a company to let me do this for free 😄

 ## Versions/Session Info 💻